Arthur Gorges

 Sir Arthur Gorges (c.
-1569 – 10 October 1625), was an English sea captain, poet, translator and courtier from Somerset.
+1569 – 10 October 1625) was an English sea captain, poet, translator and courtier from Somerset.

 Origins

 He was the son of Sir William Gorges (d.1584) of Charlton, in the parish of Wraxall in Somerset, lord of the manor of Wraxall, by his wife Winifred Budockshed, heiress of the manor of Budockshed in the parish of St Budeaux, near Plymouth in Devon.
 Sir William Gorges was knighted in Ireland in 1579, was Vice Admiral of the Fleet in 1580, and Constable of the Tower of London.
 He died in December 1584, in the Tower of London.
-Arthur Gorges' brother Tristram Gorges (circa 1562 - 8 May 1608) was entrusted by Sir Francis Drake with the custody of Don Pedro de Valdez who was captured in the fight with the Spanish Armada in 1588.
+Arthur Gorges' brother Tristram Gorges (c.
+1562 – 8 May 1608) was entrusted by Sir Francis Drake with the custody of Don Pedro de Valdez who was captured in the fight with the Spanish Armada in 1588.
 He took Don Pedro to the Tower of London.

 The Gorges family in the Elizabethan era included Sir Ferdinando Gorges, founder of the Province of Maine, and Arthur Gorges' uncle, Sir Thomas Gorges of Longford Castle, who married Helena, Marchioness of Northampton.
+Arthur Gorges was Elizabeth I's 3rd cousin as they both shared the same great-great-grandfather, John Howard, 1st Duke of Norfolk.